SamuelMacKay/books-and-scrolls/README.md

 # Books and Scrolls

-Books and scrolls is a website for avid readers who want a suggestion for a new book/series to read, and also be able to suggest books to other people when they make an account.
+Books and scrolls is a website for avid readers who want a suggestion for a new book/series to read, with affliate links directly to a place to buy the books and also be able to suggest books to other people when they make an account.

 ![Responsive Mockup](media/responsive-mockup.png)